 In The 1960s, Venezuela was rich country with per capita GDP larger than Brazil and Colombia but the country faced complete social and economic collapse due to aggressive tax policies and fall in oil revenue, and it happened despite the fact that Venezuela has the world’s largest oil reserves.

 Since this high tax on US wealthy would increase the chance of Trump and the Republicans to step down from power in the upcoming election Kudlow is responding to tax plans advocated by Rep. Alexandria Ocasio-Cortez and Senator Elizabeth Warren, as well as Sen. Bernie Sanders who this week proposed 77% estate tax on the wealthy.
-Ocasio-Cortez has suggested a 70% tax rate to those with income above $10 million.
+Ocasio-Cortez has suggested a 70% tax rate to those with an income above $10 million.
+So, now wealthy people of the US are looking for new Income Tax Planning.

 Larry Kudlow said the ideas proposed by Democrats would destroy the entire U.S. economy.“Those are prosperity killers.
 These are growth killers.
 These are job killers.
 These are incentive killers.
 This is a return to some heavy government planning centrally directed economy,” Kudlow said during an exclusive interview with FOX Business’